BaptisteRamonda/ingenuity-gate/README.md

 ### Usage

-First of all, launch Ingescape, the whiteboard and agents to ensure the system is running smoothly.
+First, start Ingescape, the whiteboard and the agents, to ensure that the system is running smoothly by running the following commands:

 Using the doorbell :